More pain for Ulster as La Rochelle win late on

 Ulster suffered another hugely deflating last-gasp defeat as holders La Rochelle scored a converted try with the final play of the game to win the European Champions Cup tie 7-3.

-A second-half Nathan Doak penalty looked like earning the visitors their first European win of the campaign.
+A 63rd-minute Nathan Doak penalty looked like earning the visitors their first European win of the campaign.

 However, there was heartbreak for Dan McFarland's men as Joel Sclavi crossed in the 80th minute for the hosts.